INL/corpus-frontend/README.md

 ## Frontend configuration

 **Per corpus configuration is not supported for user corpora.**
-Though you can still configure them by overriding the defaults.
+Though you sort of can by overriding the defaults that apply to all corpora in your instance.

 By placing certain files in the `corporaInterfaceDataDir` it's possible to customize several aspects of a corpus.
 Files must be placed in a subdirectory with the same name as the corpus; files for `MyCorpus` should be placed in `corporaInterfaceDataDir/MyCorpus/...`